 A unique aspect of methylation-haplotype analysis is that the pattern of co-methylation, especially within MHBs, is robust in capturing low-frequency alleles among a heterogeneous population of molecules or cells, in the presence of biological noise or technical variability, such as incomplete bisulfite conversion or sequencing errors.
-To explore potential clinical applications, we next focused on the methylation-haplotype analysis of cfDNA from healthy donors and patients with cancer, of which various low fractions of DNA molecules [AU: Not sure what this means.
-Please rephrase to clarify.] were released from tumor cells and potentially carry epigenetic signatures distinct from those of blood [AU: Add “cells” for clarity?].
+To explore potential clinical applications, we next focused on the methylation-haplotype analysis of cfDNA from healthy donors and patients with cancer, in which low fractions of DNA molecules [AU: Not sure what this means.
+Please rephrase to clarify.] were released from tumor cells and potentially carry epigenetic signatures distinct from those of white blood cells [AU: Add “cells” for clarity?].
 We isolated cfDNA from the plasma of 75 healthy [AU: “normal” replaced with “healthy” throughout.
 Ok – as meant?] individuals (NCP), 29 patients with lung cancer (LCP) and 30 patients with colorectal cancer (CCP).
 Owing to the limited amounts of available DNA, we performed single-cell RRBS (scRRBS)29 and obtained an average of 13 million paired-end 150-bp reads per sample.
 On average, 57.7% of WGBS-defined MHBs were covered in our RRBS data set from the clinical samples.

 We queried the presence of tumor-specific signatures in the plasma samples, using methylation haplotypes identified from tumor tissues as the reference and methylation haplotypes from the NCP samples as negative controls [AU: Edited for clarity.
 Ok?].
 For five LCP and five CCP samples, we obtained matched primary tumor tissues and generated RRBS data from 100 ng of genomic DNA from the tumor.
 By focusing on the MHBs with a low MHL in the blood, we identified cancer-associated highly methylated haplotypes (caHMHs).
 Such haplotypes were present in only the tumor tissues and the matched plasma from the same patient, but not in whole blood or any other non-cancer samples.
-We found caHMHs in all of the plasma samples from the patients with cancer (average = 36; IQR [AU: Please spell out IQR.] = 17; Supplementary Table 6).
+We found caHMHs in all of the plasma samples from the patients with cancer (average = 36; interquantile range (IQR) [AU: Please spell out IQR.] = 17; Supplementary Table 6).
 These caHMHs were associated with 183 genes, some of which are known to be aberrantly methylated in human cancers, such as WDR37, VAX1 and SMPD1 (Supplementary Table 6).
 Next we extended the analysis to 49 additional plasma samples from patients with cancer that had no matched tumor samples, using 75 NCP samples as the background.
 On average 60 (IQR = 31) caHMHs were identified for each cancer plasma sample (Supplementary Table 6).
 Of note, a substantial fraction (35%) of caHMHs that were called on matched tumor–plasma pairs were also detected in the expanded set of plasma samples from the patients with cancer.
 Most of the caHMHs were individual specific, whereas several caHMHs were present in at least 53% of CCP and 62% of LCP samples (Supplementary Fig. 7).
 The improvement of sampling depth, by using more input cfDNA or reducing sample loss during the experiments, will likely increase the number of caHMHs that are commonly observed in multiple patients.
 [AU: Last few lines edited for clarity.
 Ok?]